dgluna/korea-sns/readme.txt

 * Kakaotalk share image broken fixed a issue.
 * Button on some themes that we solve the problem is listed in 2 rows.

+= 1.4.2 =
+* Double-byte characters, solves problems when sharing a link to a URL that includes Twitter, Kakaostory and Naver Band.

 == Upgrade Notice ==

 = 1.0 =